Mechatronics Engineering Technology

 Whether you are just beginning a career in this industry or have years of experience and are looking for a new position or skill set, the Mechatronics Engineering Technology program will teach you skills you can apply in many different jobs.
 Faculty have close relationships with students so we can get to know your individual goals and help you get exactly the experience and training you need to succeed.

 Our class formats are also flexible to accommodate your busy schedule and other commitments in life.
 We offer day and night classes at Gaston College.
 Some of the courses in this program are also offered online.
 Others are hybrid courses that incorporate online work and a weekly on-campus class.

 Keep Exploring the Benefits of the Mechatronic Engineering Program

 Our graduates find well-paying careers in this field with promising employment prospects.
 If everything we have described so far sounds interesting to you, keep exploring the other benefits by downloading a free program preview.
 It contains salary expectations for graduates, details about the courses and skills you will learn, and more.
 Download your program preview now.

-Download Your Free Program Preview!
+Download Your Free Mechatronics Guide!

 Additional Program Information

 Dr. Thomas Nortey, Program Chair – CAM-108